Cavaliers vs. Paladins: First Round Betting Trends, Record ATS, Home/Road Splits

 |147

-- Virginia has gone 7-3 over its last 10 contests, with a 4-6 record against the spread during that span.
+- Virginia has a 4-6 record against the spread while going 7-3 overall over its last 10 games.

+- In their past 10 contests, the Cavaliers have gone over the total four times.

+- Furman has a 6-4 record against the spread while finishing 9-1 overall in its past 10 contests.

-- Virginia is 5-4 against the spread and 10-0 overall when scoring more than 71.2 points.
+- Virginia has a 5-4 record against the spread and a 10-0 record overall when putting up more than 71.2 points.

+- The Paladins score an average of 82.1 points per game, 21.8 more points than the 60.3 the Cavaliers give up to opponents.

+- Furman has put together a 16-10 ATS record and a 24-7 overall record in games it scores more than 60.3 points.

 New to BetMGM Sportsbook?
 We've got the best offer for new users!
 Be sure to use our link to get this great bonus for first-time depositors.